Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Introduction

 We have shown that while the $hZ$ production cross section remains essentially unchanged from the SM prediction, the $h\gamma_d$ production rate can be significant even for very small $\sin\theta_L$, owing to the non-decoupling effect.
-In this scenario, the dark photon is treated as an invisible particle\footnote{This will be the case if the dark photon couples to dark matter particle and predominantly decays to invisible final state.}.
+In this scenario, the dark photon is treated as an invisible particle\footnote{This will be the case {for light DM with $m_\chi < m_{\gamma_d}/2$, where the dark photon} predominantly decays to {an} invisible final state.}.
 We analyze this process in the $b \bar{b}$ {\it plus missing energy} final state at $\sqrt{s}=3$ and $10$~TeV muon colliders, where the $b \bar{b}$ system is highly boosted due to the $2\to 2$ kinematics and large center-of-mass energy.
 The dominant SM backgrounds to this channel are processes leading to $b\bar{b}\nu\bar{\nu}$ final state, with $h\nu\bar{\nu}$ and $Z\nu\bar{\nu}$ accounting for more than $90\%$ of the total cross section.
 We demonstrate that the requirement of jet substructure, together with additional kinematic selections such as missing energy and the $b\bar{b}$ invariant mass, can efficiently suppress these backgrounds.

 The main highlight of this work is that the $h\gamma_d$ process not only yields a higher Higgs production rate than $hZ$ production at a muon collider, but also offers a noble way to explore dark photons in the mass range $10$--$100$~GeV, independent of the gauge kinetic mixing parameter ($\varepsilon$)~\cite{Holdom:1986eq,Fayet:1990wx,Fabbrichesi:2020wbt,Alexander:2016aln}.
 This is because of the fact that the muon--heavy muon--Higgs vertex is sensitive to the dark photon mass ($m_{\gamma_d}$) and the dark gauge coupling ($g_d$).
 Consequently, the absence of any observable enhancement in Higgs production along with missing energy at a muon collider would imply a stringent limit on $m_{\gamma_d}$ or $g_d$, for fixed values of other relevant model parameters.
 We illustrate this using several representative benchmark points and show that, even for fermion mixing angle as small as $\sim 10^{-6}$ and heavy muon masses in the range $1$--$3$~TeV, a wide range of dark photon masses can be excluded.
-We illustrarte that a substantial region of the parameter space consistent with current measurement of muon $g-2$ can be probed at the future muon collider using our analysis.
+We illustrarte that a substantial region of the parameter space consistent with current measurement of muon $g-2$ {and DM relic abundance} can be probed at the future muon collider using our analysis.